 For Apple TV Remotes or Siri Remotes, you need to press and hold the TV and Volume Down buttons on the remote for about 2 seconds.

-Then how to pair a new Apple TV Remote?
-Now, let’s take action.
-Please position the new Apple TV remote within 3 to 4 inches (8 to 10 cm) and point it at the front of the Apple TV.
+Now let's focus on how to pair a new remote with Apple TV.
+To get started, hold the new remote about 3 to 4 inches (8 to 10 centimeters) away and point it directly at the front of your Apple TV device.

 For Apple TV Remotes, you need to press and hold the MENU and Right Arrow buttons at the same time for a few seconds.
 Then you will see a logo on your Apple TV screen of a remote with the two ovals now overlapping to look like chain links.
 It indicates the connection has been reestablished with your new Apple Remote.